AI-Agents-Lab/PolkaAirdrops/PolkaAirdrops.md

 *  Where and how does your project fit into the ecosystem?

-  In our understanding, it will be better fit in the User Interface open-source Polkadot Tech Stack.
+  It will be fit in the User Interface open-source Polkadot Tech Stack.
   Our project will offer listing and managing of current Airdrops on the Polkadot ecosystem.

   Up to now, there is no such as solution already implemented in the Polkadot Tech Stack.

   Our solution, designed to be completely open source, directly benefits Polkadot projects by offering them access to our AI-driven automation software stack.
   This innovative tool is specifically crafted to significantly boost their